-Following a review of the safety and cost of, indicatations and rationale for testing for food allergy and food intolerance; and in accordance with the available evidence and current best practice, it is the considered professional opinion of IFAN and the Irish Association of Allergy and Immunology that:
+Following a review of the indications and rationale for, safety and costs of testing for food allergy and food intolerance and in accordance with the available evidence and current best practice, it is the considered professional opinion of IFAN and the IAAI that:

 - An allergy focused clinical history should form the basis for deciding which, if any, test is required.

 - Skin prick testing and blood testing can provide an objective indication of the production of specific IgE antibodies in that individual.

 - The presence of food specific IgE indicates sensitization (Type 1 hypersensitivity) to a food allergen; it does not indicate that food allergy or intolerance will result.

 - Skin prick testing and specific IgE blood testing should focus on the food(s) implicated in the allergy focused history or where there is a high level of clinical suspicion, of which cows’ milk, egg, peanut and tree nut are the most common in infancy and childhood.

 - Measurement of total IgE does not contribute much to an allergy-focused evaluation.